Privacy of Dependent Users Against Statistical Matching: Impact of Dependency on Privacy using Anonymization and Obfuscation

-In Lemma \ref{lem1}, we show that for the case of anonymization, the adversary can reconstruct the entire association graph with arbitrarily small error probability if the number of the adversary's observations per user $(m)$ is bigger than $(\log n)^3$.
+\textbf{First step: Reconstruction of the association graph:} In Lemma~\ref{lem1}, we show that for the case of anonymization, the adversary can reconstruct the entire association graph of the anonymized data with an arbitrarily small error probability if the number of the adversary's observations per user $(m)$ is bigger than $(\log n)^3$.
 Since obfuscation is done independently (from other users' obfuscation and from users' data), it does not change the association graph.
-Therefore, since $n^{\frac{2}{s}+\alpha}>(\log n)^3$, we can use Lemma \ref{lem1} to show the adversary can reconstruct the obfuscated version of association graph with small error probability.
+Therefore, since $n^{\frac{2}{s(r-1)}}>(\log n)^3$, we can use Lemma~\ref{lem1} to show the adversary can reconstruct the association graph of the obfuscated and anonymized data with an arbitrarily small error probability.

-Now, assume the size of group $1$ is $s$.
-Without loss of generality, suppose the members of group $1$ are users $\{1,2, \cdots , s\}$, so there are at most $\frac{n}{s}$ groups of size $s$.
-We call these groups $1, 2, \cdots, \frac{n}{s}$.
-The adversary needs to first identify the group $1$ among all of these groups.
+\textbf{Second step: Identifying Group $1$ among all of the groups:} Now, assume the size of Group $1$ is $s$.
+Without loss of generality, suppose the members of Group $1$ are users $\{1,2, \cdots , s\}$, so there are at most $\frac{n}{s}$ groups of size $s$.
+We call these Groups $1, 2, \cdots, \frac{n}{s}$.
+The adversary needs to first identify the Group $1$ among all of these groups.